 Kathy English is the Toronto Star’s Public Editor, the paper’s reader advocate and guarantor of accuracy.
 She has reported and edited for the Hamilton Spectator, London Free Press, Toronto Sun, and the Globe and Mail.
 Kathy taught newspaper journalism at Ryerson School of Journalism for 10 years and launched websites for two Canadian media companies.
 She served five years on the board of the National Newspaper Awards.
 She holds a Masters degree in Canadian history.

 Jane Griffith is Partner at Odgers Berndtson.
-With more than a decade of experience gained in executive search, Jane has worked with a broad range of clients across diverse industries, including: Academia, Not for Profit, Environmental, Non-Governmental Organizations (NGOs) and both the broader public and private sectors.
-Her clients include some of the most prominent not for profits, universities and colleges in Canada.
-Previously, Jane was Partner and Practice Leader of the Academic and Not For Profit Sector at Four Corners Group and has worked for three retainer-based executive search firms and founded Griffith Research, where she worked with a series of executive search companies located in Canada, the United States, Dubai and Australia.
-Before her career in executive search, Jane worked in the fundraising departments of the United Way of Greater Toronto, York University Foundation, and with not for profit consulting firm KCI (Ketchum Canada Inc.).
-Jane is an active volunteer both locally and nationally.
-She is the Co-Chair of Marketing for Congress 2015 with AFP Toronto, a member of the Steering Committee for the 30 Percent Club Canada, the Founder of The Council of Women Executives, Vice-Chair of Clean Air Champions, a Founding Director of the Board of Directors for the Association for Professional Researchers for Advancement-Canada (APRA-Canada), former Chair of Perth Children’s House Montessori, and former Board Member of the Perth and District Chamber of Commerce.
-Jane is also a frequent public speaker and has presented sessions with AFP at both Congress in Toronto and in Ottawa.
-Jane holds a BA, Honours in Legal History from the University of Calgary, a MA in Legal History from the University of Toronto, and she completed the course work for a Masters in Environmental Studies (MES) from York University’s Faculty of Environmental Studies focusing on the role of Emotional Intelligence and Lifelong Learning.
-Jane also holds the “Certified Researcher/Associate” (CRA) designation from the AESC (Association of Executive Search Consultants) and serves as an Examiner for the Certified Researcher/Associate exams.
+With more than a decade of experience gained in executive search, Jane has worked with a broad range of clients across diverse industries, including: Academia, Not for Profit, Environmental, and both the broader public and private sectors.
+Previously, Jane was Partner and Practice Leader of the Academic and Not For Profit Sector at Four Corners Group and founded Griffith Research, where she worked with a series of executive search companies located in Canada, the United States, Dubai and Australia.
+Jane has also worked in fundraising for the United Way of Greater Toronto, York University Foundation, and with not for profit consulting firm KCI (Ketchum Canada Inc.).
+An active volunteer both locally and nationally, Jane is a member of the Steering Committee for the 30 Percent Club Canada, the Founder of The Council of Women Executives, Vice-Chair of Clean Air Champions, a Founding Director of the Board of Directors for the Association for Professional Researchers for Advancement-Canada (APRA-Canada), former Chair of Perth Children’s House Montessori, and former Board Member of the Perth and District Chamber of Commerce.
+A frequent public speaker, Jane has presented sessions with AFP at Congress in Toronto and Ottawa.
+She holds a BA, Honours in Legal History from the University of Calgary, a MA in Legal History from the University of Toronto, and she completed the course work for a Masters in Environmental Studies (MES) at York, focusing on the role of Emotional Intelligence and Lifelong Learning.
+Jane holds the “Certified Researcher/Associate” (CRA) designation from the AESC (Association of Executive Search Consultants) and serves as an Examiner for the Certified Researcher/Associate exams.

-Kelly Nolan is a bilingual communications, marketing, and public affairs executive, with more than 12 years of experience in the education, health, economic development sectors including working closely with boards of directors, executives, government officials and elected officials, directing teams, and managing division and organizational budgets.
+Kelly Nolan is a highly respected bilingual communications, marketing, and public affairs executive, with more than 12 years of experience in the education, health, economic development sectors including working closely with boards of directors, executives, government officials and elected officials, directing teams, and managing division and organizational budgets.
 Kelly has directed, developed and executed bold and innovative public relations, marketing, and communications strategies, including larger scale social media and internet marketing initiatives, membership and sponsorship programs for all knowledge economy sectors.
-She is an accomplished professional with a background in building positive relationships with senior government officials, external partners, executives, media, clients, external agencies, and internal team members.
+She is an accomplished professional with an exceptional track record of building positive relationships with senior government officials, external partners, executives, media, clients, external agencies, and internal team members.

 Isabelle Perreault has been at the forefront of digital planning for over 15 years.
 As Vice-President, Digital Transformation for Stratford Managers Corporation, Isabelle works with leadership teams to develop a common vision for how the organization will leverage digital technology to improve business outcomes and the customer experience.
 She has used this passion and her deep expertise in enterprise digital strategies to develop the Digital Maturity AssessmentTM, a diagnostic tool to assess an organization’s digital readiness.
 Prior to joining Stratford, Isabelle was Director of Marketing and head of digital for Senators Sports and Entertainment (SSE).
 She is a member of Canadian Women in Communications and Technology and a frequent speaker and panelist at industry conferences sharing her expertise in business transformation and the impact of digital technology on consumer behaviour.
 Isabelle holds a BA in Communications with honours in New Media from the University of Ottawa.
 As a mother of three young girls, Isabelle firmly supports Informed Opinion’s mission and is passionate about amplifying women’s voices both in media and at the executive table.